Meaningful Learning: Enhancing Abstract Reasoning in Large Language Models via Generic Fact Guidance: Abstract reasoning study

+(3)~The minimal gap between vanilla accuracy and \texttt{AbsAcc} for humans suggests the large gap for LLMs is not due to varying difficulties of the example supported by the same generic fact.

-\subsection{Experiment II: Generic Fact Probing}
+\subsection{Experiment II: generic fact probing}

-To delve into the abstract reasoning from the perspective of generic fact matery, we design a generic fact probing task to ask LLMs whether they possess the given generic fact~(refer to Appendix~\ref{app:fact_probing}).
+To delve into the abstract reasoning from the perspective of generic fact mastery, we design a generic fact probing task to ask LLMs whether they possess the given generic fact~(refer to Appendix~\ref{app:fact_probing} for more details).
 Drawing inspiration from knowledge uncertainty estimation~\cite{amayuelas2023knowledge}, we formulate this task as a yes or no problem.

-We also use e-CARE and the above LLMs to carry out experiments.
 The overall results are shown in Table~\ref{tab:gfp}.
 We could conclude as follows:

-(1)~Both 7B and 13B LLaMA-2 have substantial knowledge reserves, with LLaMA-2-13B being particularly knowing nearly all generic facts in e-CARE.
-This indicates the poor \texttt{AbsAcc} might come from a lack of ability to utilize knowledge.
+(1)~LLaMA-2 and GPT-3.5 have substantial knowledge reserves.
+This indicates the poor \texttt{AbsAcc} of LLaMA-2 might come from a lack of ability to apply the generic fact to different reasoning scenarios.
+This problem also exists in GPT-3.5, but it is not as serious as LLaMA-2.

 (2)~In contrast, Orca-2 knows limited generic facts, and the larger the model, the less it knows.
 This contrasts sharply with its strong reasoning abilities~(vanilla accuracy).
-We suppose training Orca-2 is more like rote learning rather than meaningful learning, which implies Orca-2 tends to lose knowledge while acquiring reasoning.
+We suppose training Orca-2 is more like rote learning rather than meaningful learning, which implies that Orca-2 tends to lose knowledge while acquiring reasoning.

-To delve into the relation between generic facts and abstract reasoning, we categorize the examples in e-CARE according to whether LLMs know the generic facts.
+To deeply investigate the relation between generic facts and abstract reasoning, we categorize the examples in e-CARE according to whether LLMs know the generic facts.
 The results are represented in Table~\ref{tab:cat}, from which we can draw the following conclusions:

 (1)~The performance of ``Known'' category has superiority over ``Unknown'' category across all LLMs.
 This demonstrates knowing the generic facts is helpful for abstract reasoning, which provides a potential avenue for abstract reasoning enhancement through generic fact retrieval.